codlark/cls-docs/docs/Syntax.md

 # Syntax
 This page is meant as a thorough, technical explanation of the syntax, parsing, and card generation of brikWork.
-It is not meant to be a learning tool, rather a reference in the even that something doesn't act as expected.
+It is not meant to be a learning tool, rather a reference in the event that something doesn't act as expected.

 ## Top Level Syntax